department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 #### Can I manage my VA health and benefits online?

 Yes.
-If you're signed up for the VA health care program, you can manage your VA health and benefits online:
+If you’re signed up for the VA health care program, you can manage your VA health and benefits online:

 [Refill your prescriptions](/health-care/prescriptions/). <br> [Send a secure message to your health care team](/health-care/messaging/).